 - arrange for a regular pre-authorized transfer of funds from your account to REC’s account.
 If you choose this option, please contact Wesley Toews (email@example.com) to request the form to complete.

 When you make an undesignated gift to REC, we will assume that you intend it for the general fund, which supports REC’s various regular ministries.

 - The SeEd Fund is River East's bursary for Service and Education.
 The fund supports youth and young adults as they offer voluntary summer ministry, and/or study at a Mennonite post-secondary institution.
 In 2020 the fund provided about $2,400 in support.

 - Refugee resettlement—This fund enables REC to welcome refugees to our city.
 We sponsored a family from September 2018 to August of 2019.
 Currently, a committee is at work, planning and preparing to receive a new family.
-We have about $13,000 available in the fund for this venture, but we will need to raise more in 2021.
+We have about $13,000 available in the fund for this venture, but we will need to raise about $5,000 more in 2021.

 - Carbon Offset—People contribute to this fund as a way of ameliorating the harm caused by their consumption of fossil-fuels (for travel, heating, etc.) or by any actions contributing to our carbon footprint.
 We send at least 66% of the funds we collect to projects overseas (e.g., in 2020, we supported Canadian Food Grains Bank, which is helps farmers in Africa to adapt to hotter, drier climates; and A Rocha International’s sand filter program in Uganda, which gives people clean water without boiling) while the remainder is available for strategies to reduce our carbon foot print locally.

 - Mennonite Central Committee (MCC)